 It’s a stunningly beautiful region running from the Côte du Granit Rose (the red granite coast) with its pink rock formations and wonderful beaches in the north to the prehistoric remains at Carnac and the glorious islands just off the mainland in the south.
-It has history and great towns, superb food and top events.
+It has history and great towns, superb food, and top events.

 Brittany is also the land of myths and legends with a separate language where those stories are celebrated.
-It's a place for romantics and fairy tales, many of which appear at the great Breton annual festivals that gather Celts and like-minded people from all over the world.Continue to 2 of 8 below.
+It's a place for romantics and fairy tales, many of which appear at the great Breton annual festivals that gather Celts and like-minded people from all over the world.

-Geography and a few Facts about Brittany
+Geography and a Few Facts

 Brittany juts out into the Atlantic ocean on the western coast of France.
-It runs from the northwest coast just outside Mont-St-Michel in Normandy, one of the great abbeys of France, along the coast of the Golfe of Saint-Malo, passing St-Malo, Dinard and St-Brieuc then past the Granite Coast to Brest.
-From this huge outcrop Brittany goes south to Quimper, then east past Concarneau, Lorient and Vannes and meets the Loire-Atlantique region at La Roche-Bernard just before the Regional Park of Brière.
+It runs from the northwest coast just outside Mont-St-Michel in Normandy, one of the great abbeys of France, along the coast of the Golfe of Saint-Malo, passing St-Malo, Dinard, and St-Brieuc then past the Granite Coast to Brest.
+From this huge outcrop, Brittany goes south to Quimper, then east past Concarneau, Lorient, and Vannes and meets the Loire-Atlantique region at La Roche-Bernard just before the Regional Park of Brière.

-Facts about Brittany
+Facts About Brittany

 - The great naval city of Nantes was once in Brittany but in 1941 became part of Pays-de-la-Loire and the capital of the region and of Loire-Atlantique, something which has infuriated the Bretons ever since.

-- Brittany has over 2800 kms (1,740 miles) of coastline
+- Brittany has over 2800 km (1,740 miles) of coastline

 - Brittany produces over 80% of France’s shellfish

-- There are 4 departments: Côtes d’Amour (22) in the north, Finistère (29) in the far west, Morbihan (56) in the south and Ille et Vilaine (35) in the... east.
+- There are 4 departments: Côtes d’Amour (22) in the north, Finistère (29) in the far west, Morbihan (56) in the south and Ille et Vilaine (35) in the east.